 AI That Learns My Preferences: What Actually Adapts (And What Doesn't)

 Every AI claims to learn from you.
-Most learn narrowly — one dimension, then stop.
-Here's how real preference learning works, which tools do it well, and why cross-domain learning beats deep single-domain learning for everyday work.
+Most learn one dimension then stop.
+How real preference learning works and why cross-domain beats single-domain depth.

 Quick Answer